neozenith/neozenith.github.io/_posts/2017-06-17-journey-into-vim.md

 I like to run a lot for recreation and fitness and this rings true with the idea of your *running economy*.
 Least amount of effort to achieve the same distance and time.
-Suddenly this is an optimisation problem I need to tune to squeeze efficiency in being a faster, better, stronger developer.
+Suddenly this is an optimisation problem I need to tune, to squeeze efficiency in being a faster, better, stronger developer.

  - *You should figure out how to do what you do in a 38 hour week in 37 hours of work, every week.*

-This means that if I figure out some hack that saves me an hour, I can be 39 hours of productive in 38 hours the following week.
+This means that if I figure out some hack that saves me an hour, I can be ~39 hours of productive in 38 hours the following week.
 In theory (38/37)^52 means you should be 4x more productive at the end of the year than you were at the start.
 This philosophy compounds like a long term investment into yourself.

+So combined both strive to reduce physical effort and time.

 **Conclusion**